 The following watches all track running and biking, and everyday fitness stats (steps, sleep, calories, distance traveled).
 They also have basic smartwatch features (text notifications, calendar, weather).

 I’ll be going over their unique pros and cons, and listing how much they cost.
-Prices are recent as of early May 2020.
+Prices are recent as of January 2021.

 I personally have a Garmin Vivoactive 3 Music, and it’s the best well-rounded watch at a great value.
 Here are its pros and cons.

 - Has a barometric altimeter, which allows you to track elevation stats more accurately, and see floors climbed throughout the day.

 - Tracks pool swimming (and other cardio activities, such as strength, cardio, skiing, rowing, golfing).
 It’s the cheapest (non-discontinued) Garmin watch to track swimming.

 - Has a touchscreen—this can be seen as both a pro or con, as it can be harder to use in colder weather; I personally like the touchscreen and haven’t had problems with it, even in the rain (though it will sometimes be annoying in the shower).

 - Can hold music, if you get the music version.
 You can also connect to Spotify Premium, Amazon Music, or Deezer, but you must download the songs beforehand; you can’t access them live during a run.

 - Has Garmin Pay, which allows you to do contactless payments with your watch (you don’t need your phone or wallet).

 - Has Incident Detection, which alerts your emergency contacts if an incident is detected (your watch must be connected to your phone)